ArenKDesai/Aren-s-Notes/os lec.md

 We want to avoid "Heisenbugs" (bugs from non-deterministic concurrency), so we turn to atomic code in uninterruptable groups.
+This can be done by sectioning code into critical sections.